Disability Discrimination

 In addition, though much of the responsibilities lie on the employer, employees must cooperate in providing medical or other information that is necessary to verify the existence of the disability or pregnancy-related condition, or that is necessary for consideration of the accommodation.

 Under the law, such medical information is to be kept confidential.
-The New York City City Human Rights Law encompasses many of the same principles but specifically protects those employees who work in New York City City.
+The New York City Human Rights Law encompasses many of the same principles but specifically protects those employees who work in New York City.

 • Past lost wages